blues/sparrow-reference-web-app/README.md

 your url is: https://acme.loca.lt
 ```

+You can close the tunnel with `ctrl+c`.

 #### Ngrok

-Ngrok is more reliable than localtunnel, and also free, but requires an e-mail
+Ngrok is a freemium alternative to localtunnel, which requires an e-mail
-signup, a modicum of setup, and worst of all does not give you a tunnel with a
+signup, a modicum of setup, and in free-mode does not give you a tunnel with a
 consistent domain name. **The inconsistent domain name will require you to
 update your [route](#routing) each time you start your tunnel.** To use ngrok
 you’ll first need to: